-The Individuals with Disabilities Education Improvement Act (IDEA) is the federal law in place to ensure children with disabilities are provided the services and instruction they need to receive a free and appropriate public education.
+The Individuals with Disabilities Education Act (IDEA) is the federal law in place to ensure children with disabilities are provided the services and instruction they need to receive a free and appropriate public education.
 Under this law, there are many requirements with which local public school districts must comply.
 The cost for services, staffing, equipment, and at times, specialized schools, are all potential expenses reflected in several of the expenditure categories within the public schools' budget.

-Special education staffing and resources represent 25% of the local appropriation.
-The need to provide special education services can change daily and may have an impact on the Board of Education budget.
-This can include changes in staffing, transportation, specialized equipment, and tuition for specialized schools.
-These changes are unpredictable but mandated under IDEA.
-We are projecting private tuition costs of \$1,230,086.35.
+Special education staffing and resources represent 26% of the local appropriation.
+The need to provide special education services can change daily.
+These include changes in staffing, transportation, specialized equipment, and tuition for specialized schools.
+These changes are unpredictable, but are mandated under IDEA.
+Private tuition costs are projected to be \$1,192,603.